ypark9/yopa.page/content/blog/2026-06-03-elasticache-durability-rag-agent-patterns.en.md

   - caching
 ---

-On June 2, 2026, AWS [announced durability for Amazon ElastiCache](https://aws.amazon.com/about-aws/whats-new/2026/06/durability-amazon-elasticache/) starting with Valkey 9.0.
-That sounds like a small line item, but it quietly changes what ElastiCache is *for*.
-Until last week, "cache" meant "fast but expendable."
-Now you can pick, per cluster, whether writes are durable across AZs, and ElastiCache becomes a legitimate primary store for things you used to dump into DynamoDB out of fear.
+On June 2, 2026, AWS [announced durability for Amazon ElastiCache](https://aws.amazon.com/about-aws/whats-new/2026/06/durability-amazon-elasticache/) starting with node-based Valkey 9.0.
+That sounds like a small line item, but it changes what ElastiCache is *for*.
+You can pick, per cluster, whether writes are durable across AZs, so some data-store workloads no longer need to use DynamoDB merely as a safety net.
+Read the [current durability documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/dg/durability.html) for engine, eviction, and failure semantics before treating Valkey as a source of record.

 This post is me thinking out loud about where that matters.
 I'm a backend/platform engineer whose last real cache project was Redis in n8n.
 Most of my recent work is AWS AI infra — RAG pipelines, agent orchestration with Step Functions, dead-letter retries.
 Cache patterns sit at the seam of all of those, and I want to make sure I'm not under-using them on the next project.